Rarest of the Rare

 Nancy Pick, Mark Sloan and Edward O. Wilson

-- Written by experts in their field, Rarest of the Rare tells the hidden story behind an enchanting collection.
+- Written by experts in their field, The Rarest of the Rare tells the hidden story behind an enchanting collection

 Where do you find Nabokov’s butterflies, George Washington’s pheasants, and the only stuffed bird remaining from the Lewis and Clark expedition?
 The vast collections of animals, minerals and plants at the Harvard Museum of Natural History are among the oldest in the country, dating back to the 1700s.
 In the words of Edward O. Wilson, the museum stands as both “cabinet of wonder and temple of science.”
 Its rich and unlikely history involves literary figures, creationists, millionaires, and visionary scientists from Asa Gray to Stephen Jay Gould.
 Its mastodon skeleton – still on display – is even linked to one of the nineteenth century’s most bizarre and notorious murders.